-STEM (Science, Technology, Engineering and Mathematics) Club is a course for young adults with autism.
-It is a unique offering and may be the first of its kind in the country.
+STEM (Science, Technology, Engineering and Mathematics) Club is a course for middle school students.
 Enrolled students will engage in motivating activities that promote higher order thinking skills across the STEM fields while coupled with the development of effective socialization strategies.

 Dr. Dennis Kubasko, an associate professor in UNCW’s Watson College of Education and director of the Center for Education in STEM, will be designing and teaching this course in collaboration with OASIS NC.